urbrob/hackathon2019/README.md

 # Application for students
 ## Description
 It's an app for students.
-You can create your own group and share your quizes.
+You can create your own group and share your quizes.(As MVP :D)

 ## Technology
 - Backend: Django